Rhyl1/Dehydratation-guide/README.md

 -- If the right files are present and the Config Vars are set the master branch can be successfully deployed.

 ## Credits for Content & Acknowledgements
-- All props go to the course material and in particular the mini-project at the end of the Data-Centric Development module.
+- All inspirational credit go to the course material and in particular the mini-project at the end of the Data-Centric Development module.